Guides

 Approach #2: Refreshing Periodically in the Background

-So instead of refreshing before every request, we landed on a much more robust (though complex) approach.
-Instead of refreshing tokens before making a request, Paragon runs a background job that refreshed all our users’ tokens periodically by sending requests to sample endpoints to determine if an access token was still valid or not.
+So instead of refreshing before every request, we landed on a much more reliable, if more complex, approach.
+Instead of refreshing tokens before making a request, Paragon runs a background job that refreshed all our users' tokens periodically by sending requests to sample endpoints to determine if an access token was still valid or not.

 This approach resolves the two issues we outlined earlier — running into rate limits and tokens expiring because of inactivity.